-The photo is of him with their first two children, Bobby and Valerie.
+The below photo is the Captain with his first two children Bobby and Valerie.

 His marriage was having problems and when it ended, he moved to Los Angeles in 1967 and started a new family with girlfriend Cathy and daughter Lisa.
 He worked in a wire plant while going to school to be a flight instructor.
-In 1969, he then was hired as the first African American flight instructor at Compton Airport to work for Floyd's Flying Service.
+He then was hired by Floyd's Flying Service at Compton Airport in 1969.
+In March of 1970 he had a son he named Kobinah which means born on Tuesday in an African language.